 What is our Curriculum?

-At WCPS we believe that our curriculum should be challenging, exciting, enjoyable, and relevant.
-We want a curriculum that is a carefully planned, thematic approach to teaching and learning designed to support children’s natural curiosity and stimulate their creativity.
+At WCPS our curriculum is challenging, exciting, enjoyable, and relevant.
+Our curriculum is a carefully planned, through a topic based, thematic approach designed to support children’s natural curiosity and stimulate their creativity.
 Our curriculum is underpinned by the Accelerated Learning Cycle and by purposeful and robust assessment to ensure our pupils know more and remember more.
 It allows children the opportunity to work in depth, giving them the time they need to reflect, consolidate and transfer their learning.

 Developing communication takes place across the whole curriculum.
 Speaking is at the heart of all learning, and adults’ model ambitious vocabulary through lessons.
 Questioning develops the children’s thinking skills and encourages them to begin to problem solve.
 Children are encouraged to ask why things happen and to explain their thinking.
 Research suggests that the development of talk skills is best embedded in the teaching and learning of all subjects something which our curriculum is built around.

 The key concepts and principles build up progressively, helping children to grow and develop as they move through school.
-Our curriculum provides children with the understanding and ability to gather knowledge (which covers History, Geography, Art and Design, Design and Technology, Science, PE, Music, ICT and RE) and allows a creative way of learning and teaching, enabling us to move away from discrete lessons into a more meaningful, engaging, topic based approach for our foundation subjects.
+Our curriculum provides children with the understanding and ability to gather knowledge (which covers History, Geography, Art and Design, Design and Technology, Science, PE, MFL, Music, ICT, PSHE and RE) and allows a creative way of learning and teaching, enabling us to move away from discrete lessons into a more meaningful, engaging, topic based approach for our foundation subjects.

 The curriculum we offer is designed to meet the needs of all our pupils.
 It is rich, varied, creative and imaginative and meets the needs of individual learners.
 After regular assessment tasks are matched to the ability of each child through adaptive teaching, direct input and activities are appropriately adapted including the use of adult support, providing a level of challenge that is stimulating for pupils and questioning skills.